Senior Residential Care Worker Children’s home by Chase Recruitment

 - To manage the children's individual support packages to ensure that they continue to be relevant and responsive to the individuals' needs and wishes.

 This is a full-time role for a Senior Residential Care Worker with opportunity for career progression.
-If you are interested and would like to work within a newly established, supportive company, then get in contact today.
+If you are interested and would like to work within a well-established, supportive company, then get in contact today.

 Chase Recruitment are a specialist recruitment agency in the Intermediate Care and Education settings.
 We are not like other agencies; we work across the UK with both clients and candidates to find what is best for them.

-If you know of anyone who would be perfect for the role then refer them to us at Chase Recruitment.
+If you know of anyone who would be perfect for the role then refer them to us, you could earn up to £500 with our referral scheme.

 SC1